cilantroxiao/SWAVE/README.md

 ## input.txt

-The input text file contains a series of command lines.
-Each command line flag specifies the execution of different fucntions with certain arguments.
-Please refer to the documentation
+The input text file serves as a set of instructions for the visualization.
+Please refer to the [documentation](https://github.com/cilantroxiao/landsness_imaging/blob/aly_code/documentation.md#inputtxt) for more information.

-Here's an example below of how your input.txt should look:
-Format should be "Filename:wave_ids" or "Directory:wave_ids".
-If you want all wave_ids analyzed then just include the "filename".
+input.txt example:

 ```python
 #filename:wave_ids --out .\\output --norm